From random-walks to graph-sprints: a low-latency node embedding framework on continuous-time dynamic graphs: Experiments

 \subsection{Experimental setup}

 We assess the quality of the graph based features generated by the \textbf{graph-sprints} framework on two different tasks, namely, node classification and link prediction.
 We use three publicly available datasets from the social and education domains and two proprietary datasets from money laundering domain.
 We detail their main characteristics in Table~\ref{table:external_data_stats} and Table~\ref{table:internal_data_stats}, respectively.
 All datasets are CTDGs and are labeled.
 Each dataset is split into train, validation, and test sets respecting time (i.e., all events in the train are older than the events in validation, and all events in validation are older than the events in the test set).
 We use Optuna~\cite{akiba2019optuna} to optimize the hyperparameters of all models, training 100 models using the TPE sampler and with 40 warmup trials.
 Each model trains using early stopping with a patience of 10 epochs, where the early stopping metric computed on the validation set as area under ROC curve (AUC) for node classification and average precision (AP) for link prediction.
 All models were trained using a batch size of 200 edges.
+Hyperparameter ranges used during optimization are reported in Table~\ref{table:hpt_params}, and the optimized values are reported in Table~\ref{table:hpt_params_used}.